sequence-sh/NuixConnector/documentation.md

 *Requires NuixANALYSIS*

 Creates a report for a Nuix case.
 The report is in csv format.
 The headers are 'Custodian', 'Type', 'Value', and 'Count'.
 The different types are: 'Kind', 'Type', 'Tag', and 'Address'.
-Use this inside a WriteFile process to write it to a file.
+Use this inside a WriteFile step to write it to a file.

 |Parameter|Type    |Required|Summary              |Example        |
 |:-------:|:------:|:------:|:-------------------:|:-------------:|